 The ES concludes there would be no cumulative effects from other developments proposed or committed that would have and significant impact on visual amenity.
-The land is of moderate agricultural quality and it is concluded that there would be no significant effects on farming practices.
+The land is of good to moderate agricultural quality and it is concluded that there would be no significant effects on farming practices.

 An assessment of the ES has been carried out and advice provided by the County Council specialist advisor on landscape.
-The assessment finds that given the undulating and open nature of the landscape, the development would have some significant landscape impacts but only for a limited period and in the main restricted to locations near to the site, in particular properties at Staining Wood and Foxwood Chase and from Preston New Road.
+The assessment finds that given the undulating and open nature of the landscape, the development would have some significant landscape impacts but only for a limited period and in the main restricted to locations near to the site, in particular properties at Old Orchard Farm and Stanley Farm.
 The development would not affect any conservation areas, listed buildings or protected trees.
 It would not require the removal of any significant existing landscape features and therefore any landscape change would not be of a permanent nature.
-In the long term, it is considered the development is acceptable in terms of landscape impacts.
+The development is therefore considered acceptable in terms of landscape impacts in the long term.
 However, it is considered that any planning permission should be subject to conditions relating to the colour of the drilling rigs and other equipment, the design and location of the perimeter landscaping mounds, the colour and design of fencing, lighting design and control and details of the restoration and aftercare of the site to include the replanting of any hedgerows that are removed and restoration.

-It is therefore concluded that the proposal would generate significant localised landscape and visual impacts in the short term and which would be unavoidable due to the nature and duration of the proposal.
+It is therefore concluded that in the short term the proposal would generate significant localised landscape and visual impacts and which would be unavoidable due to the nature and duration of the proposal.
 However, whilst the duration is over an extended period of time, it would still be temporary.
 Mitigation measures are proposed and there is scope to further mitigate the likely effects by reducing the height of the drilling rig to a maximum of 35m; finish the drilling and fracturing rigs in a more suitable colour than red/white as proposed and to finish the various cabins and other temporary buildings in a more appropriate colour than blue as proposed.
-Subject to such conditions it is considered that the proposal would not be contrary to Policy D2 of the Lancashire Minerals and Waste Local Plan and whilst it could be seen as contrary to Policy EP11 of the Fylde Local Plan, the proposed development, due to its nature for a temporary period could not be designed in a way to meet the requirements of this policy.
+Subject to such conditions it is considered that the proposal would not be contrary to Policy D2 of the Lancashire Minerals and Waste Local Plan and whilst it could be seen as contrary to Policy EP11 of the Fylde Local Plan, the proposed development, due to its nature for a temporary period it could not be designed in a way to meet the requirements of this policy.